zegevlier/todo/readme.md

 ## Plans

 - fix alignment of status indicator on small devices
-- add dark mode
-- communicate more clearly that you can edit and reorder entries
 - add list name changing
 - add favorite lists
 - make into PWA (if time permits)